HenryBald/SyntaxSorcerors/circlegame/readme.md

 # The Rithmatic Duel Simulator
 Credit and much thanks to Brandon Sanderson and his book "The Rithmatist", which we strongly based our game off of.
-To learn more about the game, click here and go to the Rithmatic Lines section, since that is the spot where most relevant information lies (Beware spoilers!):
+To learn more about the game and book, click on the lilnk and go to the Rithmatic Lines section, since that is the spot where most relevant information lies (Beware spoilers!):
 [Explanitory Page And Info on His Book](https://coppermind.net/wiki/Rithmatics)

 ## Contributers